 - JR Kyushu Internet Reservation

-Purchase Tickets at JR Stations
+Purchase Shinkansen Tickets at JR Stations

-Purchase at JR Station Counters
+Purchase Shinkansen Tickets at JR Station Counters

-Purchase at JR Station Ticket Vending Machines
+Purchase Shinkansen Tickets at JR Station Ticket Vending Machines

 At major JR stations, you can find dedicated ticket vending machines for purchasing Shinkansen tickets.
 These machines are usually located near the counters or alongside ticket machines for regular train services.